 Here is the list of top 20 online photography communities and forums for photographers:

 For Photo Sharing and Feedback

-While this guide is not about social platforms, we can’t help but include Instagram here.
+While this guide is not about social platforms, we can't help but include Instagram here.
 IG has emerged as the playground for many successful photographers.
-Photography is one the most popular themes on Instagram with millions of photographers sharing their images using Instagram hashtags for photographers.
-There are also a number of big hub pages with millions of followers which repost and publish photographs and can bring you tonnes of exposure.
+Photography is one of the most popular themes on Instagram, with millions of photographers sharing their images using Instagram hashtags for photographers.
+There are also several big hub pages with millions of followers which re-post and publish photographs and can bring you tonnes of exposure.
 Amongst the mélange of communities on Instagram, @Bkstreetart is a favorite haunt of street photographers.
 With 65,083 followers, it’s been highly successful in stirring up conversations on street art.
 Another, @bns_sky or Best Nature Shot allows feature, follow and tag options for uploaders.

 Check out this guide on how to use Instagram for photographers.

 The Street Photography Now Community (SPNC) allows images to be added by invitation-only.
-Into it’s fourth year, the groups works in a very off-beat way!
+Into its fourth year, the groups work in a very off-beat way!
 They also have an informational newsletter to which you can subscribe.
-The invitation-only model ensures the community does not stray into unknown territory and knows who it’ adding as a member.
+The invitation-only model ensures the community does not stray into unknown territory and knows who it' adding as a member.

 Reddit is called the home page of the internet for valid reasons.
 Reddit draws millions of active users every day and its photography sub-reedits are some of the most active photography forums that you would find online.

 Starting with the /r/photography subreddit which has over 300,000 followers, you can gradually start participating in other niche subreddits based on your interests.

 Just make sure that you are not aggressive about just marketing yourself and promoting your work.
 Reddit users prefer and appreciate genuine participation and giving, so do comment and contribute to active discussions and build up your Reddit Karma.